ynput/OpenPype/website/docs/artist_hosts_resolve.md

 <div class="col col--6 markdown">

 ![Create menu](assets/resolve_creator_subset_name.png)
-So the resulting *subset* metadata in created  **OpenPypeData** marker will by as such.
+The name of the resulting *subset* can be seen in the **OpenPypeData** marker.
 <br></br><br></br>
 </div>

 <div class="col col--6 markdown">

 ![Create menu](assets/resolve_remame_track_names.png)
-Single track setup where we are using only `main` and  `review` track names.
+Simple track setup where we are only using `main` and  `review` track names.

 </div>
 <div class="col col--6 markdown">

 ![Create menu](assets/resolve_create_vertical_rename_timeline.png)
 An example of used track names.
-The yellow frame is highlighting vertically alligned clips - which are going to be renamed and grouped togeter under one asset (shot) name, but the concept of vertical renaming will be explained later in [Vertical Synchronization of Subset Attributes](#vertical-synchronization-of-subset-attributes).
+The yellow frame is highlighting vertically aligned clips - which are going to be renamed and grouped together under one asset (shot) name.
+The concept of vertical renaming will be explained later in [Vertical Synchronization of Subset Attributes](#vertical-synchronization-of-subset-attributes).

 </div>
 </div>

-### Open Create ...
+### Create menu...

 <div class="row markdown">
 <div class="col col--6 markdown">

-After all clips which are inteded to be converted to publishable instances are colored to `Chockolate` color then open OpenPype menu.
+After all clips which are intended to be converted to publishable instances are colored to `Chocolate` color, you can open OpenPype menu.

 </div>
 <div class="col col--6 markdown">